 GRANT SELECT ON Project.* TO 'testman'@'localhost';Below command will add SELECT and INSERT privileges to all tables in database Project to user testman, if he connects from localhost.

-GRANT SELECT,INSERT ON Project.* TO 'testman'@'localhost';Below command will add all privileges to procedure debit_transfer in database Project to user testman, if he connects from localhost.
+GRANT SELECT,INSERT ON Project.* TO 'testman'@'localhost';Below command will add EXECUTE privilege to procedure debit_transfer in database Project to user testman, if he connects from localhost.

 GRANT EXECUTE ON Project.debit_transfer TO 'testman'@'localhost';Below command will add all privileges to all tables in database Project to user testman, if he connects from localhost.